 Here we have created a tmux.tar which provides all files and folders in tmux-2.2

 To get details of operations verbose option is should be specified.
-In previous example we are all ready using verbose option with -v
+In the previous example, we are already using the verbose option with -v .

 Create Tar Archive With Gzip Compression

-Gzip is popular and good compression algorithm used for a lot of different purposes.
-For example browsers and web servers uses gzip compression algorithm too.
-Tar and gzip can be used together with just single command like below.
+Gzip is a popular and good compression algorithm used for a lot of different purposes.
+For example browsers and web servers uses a gzip compression algorithm too.
+Tar and gzip can be used together with just a single command like below.

 $ tar cvfz tmux.tar.gz tmux-2.2